forwardemail/email-templates/README.md

 #### Supported Template Engines

-node-email-templates uses [consolidate.js][consolidate], and therefore supports a vast array of template modules.
+email-templates-v2 uses [consolidate.js][consolidate], and therefore supports a vast array of template modules.
 Please see [consolidate.js][consolidate] for the impressive full list.

 #### Supported CSS Pre-processors